Oesophageal Tears

 Mallory-Weiss tears are lacerations in the oesophageal mucosa, usually at the gastro-oesophageal junction.

-They tends to occur after a period of profuse vomiting, and in turn results in a short period of haematemesis.
+They tends to occur after a period of profuse vomiting, and in turn resulting in a short period of haematemesis.
 They account for approximately 5% of all cases of haematemesis.

 They are generally small and self-limiting, in the absence of clotting abnormalities or anti-coagulation drugs.
 Presentation with haemorrhagic shock is possible but rare.